CNP-CIIMAR/bioinformatics-utilities/README.md

 - This project is licensed under the MIT License.
 See the LICENSE file for more information.

-**If Bioinformatics utilities was useful provide proper credits for the Authors: Leandro de Mattos Pereira and Pedro Leão / CNP-CIIMAR git-hub**
+**If the Bioinformatics utilities was useful please provide proper credits for the Authors: Leandro de Mattos Pereira and Pedro Nuno Leão / CNP-CIIMAR git-hub**

 ## More about: